Last updated on December 8, 2025

 5. Be Informed Of Any Complications Early On

-It’s important to know your legal and financial history from when you had purchased the home and to relay that information to your broker, if you are using one, in order to create an easy and efficient sale.
-For instance, be clear on where you stand regarding property liens, neighborly disagreements, and any other home disputes that might interfere in your ability to sell.
-If you are selling property owned by the Estate, need to make sure you have your Estate attorney involved early in the process not to have a delay when you have your offer accepted.
+It’s important to know your legal and financial history from when you purchased the home and to relay that information to your broker, if you are using one, in order to create an easy and efficient sale.
+For instance, be clear on where you stand regarding property liens, neighborly disagreements, and any other home disputes that might interfere with your ability to sell.
+If you are selling property owned by an estate, make sure you involve the estate’s attorney early to avoid delays once your offer is accepted.
 Look for advice on how to handle these matters prior to putting your home on the market, as you want those initial two weeks to be hassle-free.

 6. Consider Closing Expenses